timemeansalot/SourceFiles/hexo-site/source/_posts/memory-notes.md

      - need dirty flag
 7. use cache can reduce memory access time, the hit rate is very important in cache design,
    but hit rate and capacity are zero-sum of access latency of cache
+8. types of cache miss:
+   - compulsory: the first time data is needed, prefetch can be helpful
+   - capacity: cash is too small <- better replacement policy
+   - conflict: X and Y have to use the same cache location <- higher associativity, better index algorithm
+9. LRU:
+   - for N-way set-associative cache, you have to keep the order of N cache blocks in LRU algorithm
+   - method 1: each page-table entry has a counter, every time page is referenced through this entry, set the entry counter to clock -> the least recently used page has the smallest counter
+   - method 2: keep a stack of page numbers in double-link form -> page referenced,
+   - although LRU is probably not the best cache replacement policy, true LRU is complexity to implement, so highly-associative processor don't implement true LRU.
+     <u>for example</u>: in 2-way set-associative cache, suppose data sequence is `ABCABCABC`
+     then random replacement policy is better than LRU replacement policy
+10. improve cache performance

+    - improve hit rate
+      - more associativity
+      - better hashing
+      - better replacement policy
+      - software approaches
+    - reduce miss penalty
+      - multi-level cache
+      - crucial word first: when cache block is to large, don't wait the whole cache block, just feed the processor with most important words first to save time
+      - sub-blocking: divide the cache block to smaller sub-blocks, so the cache replacement can happen in sub-blocks
+      - software approaches

 ## DRAM